Application Guide

 Estimated Time of Completion: 5 minutes

-List each academic institution you have previously attended, even those where no degree was earned or from which transfer credit will not be awarded, such as non-regional schools of nursing.
-Please be as accurate as possible when listing an institutions names and the dates you attended, as not doing so may also delay your application process.
+List each academic institution you have previously attended, even those where no degree or from which transfer credit will not be awarded, such as non-regionally accredited schools.
+Please be as accurate as possible when listing an institution’s name and the dates you attended, as inaccuracies may delay your application process.

 • Institution Name